team-friendo/signalboost/README.md

 ### (1) Setup your production host server

-Signup for a server and note its static IP.
+Signup for a server running either the Debian or Ubuntu GNU/Linux distributions and note its static IP.

 If you need help finding a server, we'd recommend shopping for a VPS from one the following lovely social-justice oriented groups: